 If you are planning a herb garden be sure to add one or more of thyme, mint, lemon grass, rosemary or basil.
 If your adding flowers – Be sure to add some geranium and marigolds.

-Don’t forget to put some in pots to put in the areas you frequent such as your patio, deck and barbeque area’s.
+Don’t forget to put some in pots to place in the areas you frequent such as your patio, deck and barbecue area’s.
 They can also be helpful at your front door.

 Even in the car.
 We have these and just love them in the vehicle.